NickSam121/nuHDM-cosmo-sims/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 To generate the Initial Conditions with [CosmoSIS](https://cosmosis.readthedocs.io/en/latest/index.html), [CAMB](https://camb.readthedocs.io/en/latest/#) and [MUSIC](https://github.com/lue/music):
-1. a) These simulations are designed to commence at z = 199.0, so one needs to specify that in CAMB (transfer_redshift(1) = 199.0).
+-  These simulations are designed to commence at z = 199.0, so one needs to specify that in CAMB (transfer_redshift(1) = 199.0).
 Once CAMB is installed, one needs to incorporate the extra, massive but light (11eV), sterile neutrino on the namelist:
 ```
 massless_neutrinos = 2.0293
 nu_mass_eigenstates = 2